Object 4546

 | Year built | 1934 |

-The building application was submitted on March 24, 1934, the shell was approved on July 28, 1934, the house was ready for occupancy on December 13, 1934, and was occupied in January 1935.
+The building permit application was filed on March 24, 1934; the shell inspection took place on July 28, 1934; the house was ready for occupancy on December 13, 1934; and the family moved in in January 1935.

-A special highlight is the artistic stained glass window in the stairwell.
+A special highlight is the artistic stained-glass window in the stairwell.

-Historically valuable – cozy and beautiful
+Historically significant—cozy and beautiful

-The Solnhofen tiles and elaborate parquet flooring on the ground floor are particularly noteworthy.
-The imposing wooden staircase is brightened up by the large stained glass window on the mezzanine level.
-The floorboards have been preserved on the upper floor and the roof is covered with Schorndorf plain tiles.
+On the ground floor, the Solnhofen tiles and the elaborate parquet flooring are worth mentioning.
+The massive wooden staircase is brightened by the large stained-glass window on the mezzanine level.
+Upstairs, the hardwood floors have been preserved, and the roof is covered with Schorndorf plain tiles.

 The electrical system was also updated in 2019 (except for the basement).